carlostxrres/text-to-html/README.md

 - Alternate Quill's "snow" and "bubble" themes using a button in the main menu
 - Make sections resizable on mouse drag
 - Add a "light mode" option
+- Keyboard navigation:
+  - Save on Control+S
+  - Load on Control+O
+  - In dialog boxes, confirm on Enter and cancel on Escape